School in AI: Deep Learning, Vision and Language for Industry - second edition

 Participation fee: None.
 The course is completely free.

-Credits granted: The Postgraduate Course provides for the disbursement of 15 ECTS (expendable in Master’s Degree Courses that recognize them), if after the lesson period an independent project is completed with a positive evaluation, delivered by the deadline of 05/31/2022.
+Credits granted: The Postgraduate Course provides the certification of 15 ECTS (expendable in Master’s Degree Courses that recognize them).
+In order to get the credits, 75% of the lessons must be attended and after the lesson period an independent project must be delivered with a positive evaluation, by the deadline of 30 November 2022.

 Selection: Based on qualifications only (bachelor’s or master’s degree grade and curriculum vitae).

-Availabilities: The course includes 30 free places, including free accomodation, assigned on the basis of the degree grade and the CV evaluation.
+Availabilities: The course includes 30 free places, including free accomodation (if requested), assigned on the basis of the degree grade and the CV evaluation.

 Creating innovative solutions of Artificial Intelligence is a complex task, requiring specialized expertise to understand which solutions are ideal for your company.
 The demand for professionals with those skills is soaring, and the acquisition of these skills is the goal of the School in AI: Deep Learning, Vision and Language for Industry.